- What is the Incident Reporting Tool?

 What is the Incident Reporting Tool?

-The Academy developed the Incident Reporting Tool to support its efforts to promote quality nutrition care services from registered dietitian nutritionists and nutrition and dietetic technicians, registered, protect the public from harm resulting from the unqualified or incompetent practice of nutrition care services and promote self-regulation of the profession.
+The Academy developed the Incident Reporting Tool to support its efforts to promote quality nutrition care services from registered dietitian nutritionists and nutrition and dietetics technicians, registered, protect the public from harm resulting from the unqualified or incompetent practice of nutrition care services and promote self-regulation of the profession.

 By enabling patients, members of the general public and health care practitioners to document incidents showing the value of qualified practitioners or to report incidents of harm or unethical practice, the Incident Reporting Tool fills a critical gap in the documentation of noteworthy incidents in the provision of nutrition care services across the country.
 Although states and the Academy have encouraged and strived to collect information to improve public safety, the various processes were inefficient and inconsistent.